YimianDai/sirst/README.md

 A dataset proposed in "Asymmetric Contextual Modulation for Infrared Small Target Detection" <https://arxiv.org/abs/2009.14530>

+**Update**:

+- The improved version, SIRST v2, has been released.
+Please visit <https://github.com/YimianDai/open-sirst-v2> to check the new dataset.
+- The name of this dataset series is 'SIRST' and 'SIRST v2'.
+Please don't call it as 'NUAA-SIRST'.

 ## Dataset Description

 SIRST is a dataset specially constructed for **single-frame** infrared small target detection, in which the images are selected from hundreds of infrared sequences for different scenarios.